sheerid/sheerid-magento/docs/SheerID_Verify-UserGuide.md

 Now that you have your account set up, you need to create at least one SheerID Campaign (Template) that will be used to verify users.

-_(Current)_ This will require that you [contact our integration team](mailto:info@sheerid.com) in order to set up a campaign that meets your needs.

-_(Future)_ Visit the [Template Guide](https://services-sandbox.sheerid.com/home/guide.html?platform=magento) and follow the steps to create your first campaign.
+Visit the [Template Guide](https://services-sandbox.sheerid.com/home/guide.html?platform=magento) and follow the steps to create your campaign(s).
+The SheerID Settings page inside the Magento Admin Panel also contains a link to the template guide.

 ### Magento Admin Panel Configuration